 With Easter coming up, what better way to celebrate than to enjoy these Mini Egg Brownies?!
 They're rich, super chocolatey, and fudgy with crisp edges with bits of candied cadbury eggs in every bite.
 Use up those leftover cadbury eggs and make these gooey Easter Brownies!

 I think that we can all agree that there's nothing like a quality brownie recipe.
-When you find a good one, you jus wanna hold onto it and make it over and over again.
+When you find a good one, you just wanna hold onto it and make it over and over again - kinda like my cosmic brownies recipe.
 This mini egg recipe is no different.
 They're rich and so chocolatey and the cadbury eggs add such a nice contrast in texture - gooey with a crunch.

 The candied coating on the Cadbury eggs adds so much character to these brownies, you won't be able to have just one!